Antisemitic trope: Well poisoning

 During the devastating 14th century Black Death, crowded cities were hard hit, with death tolls as high as 50%.
 Emotionally distraught survivors scapegoated Jews opportunistically.
 Soon after the Black Death's entry to Europe in 1346, massacres of Jews broke out between 1348 and 1351 based on false charges of Jews "spreading" the epidemic.
 The first massacres happened in Toulon in 1348, where the Jewish quarter was sacked and 40 Jews murdered, then in Barcelona.
 In 1349, massacres and persecution spread across Europe, including the Erfurt massacre, Basel Massacre and massacres in Aragon and Flanders.
-2,000 Jews were also burned alive in the Strasbourg massacre on 14 February 1349 by antisemites who justified the massacre as a "preventive measure".
-Such accusation later became an antisemitic trope, which evolved into the one fabricated by Joseph Stalin as the doctors' plot in the early 1950s, then the charges of Jews "spreading" intractable diseases like the AIDS and COVID-19.
+2,000 Jews were also burned alive in the Strasbourg massacre on 14 February 1349 by antisemites.
+Such accusations later became an antisemitic trope, which evolved into the one fabricated by Joseph Stalin as the doctors' plot in the early 1950s, then the charges of Jews "spreading" intractable diseases like the AIDS and COVID-19.